Ryan began working in theatre at the age of five, in his home town of Dunedin, New Zealand. He is the eldest of four.

 Ryan has enjoyed working regularly on both sides of the Tasman.
 More recently he played the lead character Bob Blair, a New Zealand fast bowler in the 50’s, in a television feature called TANGIWAI.
 As well as one of the leads in Tom Scotts 1981 springbok tour film, RAGE.

-Ryan can be seen most recently in the Australian films ALEX AND EVE, and DOWN UNDER.
-Ryan also plays the role of Prince Frederik of Denmark in Channel Ten's MARY, THE MAKING OF A PRINCESS.
+Ryan also stared in the Australian films ALEX AND EVE, and DOWN UNDER, as well as the role of Prince Frederik of Denmark in Channel Ten's MARY, THE MAKING OF A PRINCESS.